-On the road to becoming a hacker it would be hard not to come across the name ‘Anonymous’, that is, the anonymous hacktivist group.
+On the road to becoming a hacker, it would be hard not to come across the name Anonymous.
 Who are they?
 What do they do?
-How to join?
+How can you “join” anonymous?
 These are some of the questions we will attempt to answer here.
-No stone shall be left unturned.
-We’ll be taking a look at all the obvious and unobvious stuff all along the way, sit tight.

 Anonymous is a global hacktivist network that consists of people like teenage hackers to cyber security experts to pretty much anyone who has enough dedication.
 They are mainly known for their ‘criminal’ activities like organizing DDOS attacks, leaking confidential information, organizing rallies and protests etc. But we’ll get to the question of good or bad at the end.
 A recent example of an anonymous attack is what was called Operation Payback (Wikipedia).
 We’ll come back to this later.

 Perhaps you’ve come across this little slogan of Anonymous:

 “We are Anonymous.
 We are Legion.
 We do not forgive.
 We do not forget.
 Expect us.“

 It seems rather fancy, definitely catchy.
 Forget the slogan, Anonymous group is not about taglines and making false impressions, it’s about making a change – by hook or crook.
 Usually crook.